 Key considerations include:

-- Maximum transient pressure, not just nominal pressure
+- Maximum transient pressure, not only normal working pressure

 Compliance, Safety, and Reliability Impact

-In regulated industries, seal failure is more than a maintenance issue.
-Leakage may lead to safety incidents, environmental exposure, or test invalidation.
+In regulated industries, seal failure is not just a maintenance complaint.
+Leakage can create safety risk, environmental exposure, product loss, or hydrotest rejection.

 Learning Perspective for Students and Young Engineers